 Tripura reports 2nd coronavirus case

-Agartala, Apr 11: A 32-year-old man tested positive for COVID-19 in Tripura taking the total number of such cases in the state to two, Chief Minister Biplab Kumar Deb said.
+Agartala, Apr 11: A 32-year-old man tested positive for COVID-19 in Tripura taking the total number of such cases in the state to two, Chief Minister Biplab Kumar Deb said on Friday.

 The man, who is from Madhya Pradesh, is presently staying at Damcherra in North Tripura district, he said.

-He has travelled in a train along with the state's first COVID-19 patient, chief minister said.
+He has travelled in a train along with the state's first COVID-19 patient, Chief Minister said.

 What does your child think about the coronavirus lockdown: Send us their thoughts